nestjs/docs.nestjs.com/content/techniques/sql.md

 This construction works the same as `useClass` with one critical difference - `TypeOrmModule` will lookup imported modules to reuse an existing `ConfigService` instead of instantiating a new one.

-> info **Hint** Make sure that the `name` property is defined on the same level as the `useFactory`, `useClass`, or `useValue` property.
+> info **Hint** Make sure that the `name` property is defined at the same level as the `useFactory`, `useClass`, or `useValue` property.
 This will allow Nest to properly register the connection under the appropriate injection token.

 #### Example